John-R-Wallace-NOAA/rgit/README.md

     system("rm -r -f rgit") # Delete repo after push - inspect it before deletion if you like getwd()  # Check for original working directory

 All these steps are in the function gitPush() which can be called with autoExit = FALSE, but using verbose = TRUE would be a good next step.
-Note that quotes on the file in current working direcotry to be pushed are optional:
+Note that quotes, on the file in current working direcotry to be pushed, are optional:

     gitPush(gitPush.R, subDir = 'R', message = 'Fixed another comment', verbose = TRUE)